 Reaching an agreement outside of court

-Legal counsel is not required for mediation or negotiation proceedings, although it is strongly advised.
+Legal counsel is not required for negotiation proceedings, although it is strongly advised.
 During these proceedings, family law attorneys can

 •Inform clients of their legal rights and options.